tomstorey/c2500re/README.md

     </tbody>
 </table>

-Bit 12: C0P6: CODE0 PD6<br>
+Bit 12: C0PD: CODE0 PD<br>
-&nbsp;&nbsp;&nbsp;&nbsp;0: PD6 is grounded by flash module<br>
+&nbsp;&nbsp;&nbsp;&nbsp;0: PD is grounded by flash module<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1: PD6 is high - not connected or flash module not present<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1: PD is high - not grounded or flash module not present<br>
-Bit 11: C1P6: CODE1 PD6<br>
+Bit 11: C1PD: CODE1 PD<br>
+&nbsp;&nbsp;&nbsp;&nbsp;0: PD is grounded by flash module<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1: PD is high - not grounded or flash module not present<br>
+Bit 9: C0PD5: CODE0 PD5<br>
-&nbsp;&nbsp;&nbsp;&nbsp;0: PD6 is grounded by flash module<br>
+&nbsp;&nbsp;&nbsp;&nbsp;0: PD5 is grounded by flash module<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1: PD6 is high - not connected or flash module not present<br>
+&nbsp;&nbsp;&nbsp;&nbsp;1: PD5 is high - not grounded or flash module not present<br>
-Bit 8: C0P4: CODE0 PD4<br>
+Bit 8: C0PD2: CODE0 PD2<br>
-&nbsp;&nbsp;&nbsp;&nbsp;0: PD4 is grounded by flash module<br>
+&nbsp;&nbsp;&nbsp;&nbsp;0: PD2 is grounded by flash module<br>
-&nbsp;&nbsp;&nbsp;&nbsp;1: PD4 is high - not connected or flash module not present
+&nbsp;&nbsp;&nbsp;&nbsp;1: PD2 is high - not grounded or flash module not present

 Given the minimal number of PD bits available to read, it doesnt seem that enough information is present to determine the size or speed grades of the installed flash modules.
+No registers are known that might permit adjusting wait states for reads/writes.

 ## Peripherals